 Parents play an important role at the German International School.
 For information on the getting involved please go to: ABOUT US > Parents' Association > Parent Involvement.

-Preschool students do not need to be fluent in German to succeed; however, it is beneficial to the child to have at least a basic understanding prior to attendance.
+Preschool students do not need to be fluent in German to succeed; however, having at least a basic understanding of the language before attending is beneficial for their transition and overall experience.

 2-year-olds do not need to be potty-trained.
 Our staff changes diapers throughout the day.
 Children participating in the program for 3 to 4-year-olds need to be potty-trained prior to starting class.